Sump Pump Services in Toronto: How to Choose the Right Basement Flood Protection (2026)

 Book at Sump Pump Installation, pair with Battery Backup Sump Pump.
 Calls go through 647-784-8448.

-Does the City of Toronto subsidy apply to this work?
+Can the City of Toronto subsidy apply to sump pump installation?

-Yes — Master plumber T95-4969603, Plumbing contractor T94-4992639, Drain contractor T87-4722944, Building renovator T85-4728632, Plumbing license FI6216638.
-Tornado has been serving Toronto and the GTA since 2016 with over 1,200 completed jobs.
+Yes.
+Tornado is licensed in Toronto, including Master plumber T95-4969603, Plumbing contractor T94-4992639, Drain contractor T87-4722944, Building renovator T85-4728632, and Plumbing license FI6216638.
+We have served Toronto and the GTA since 2016.

 Explore more